Cook Islands Trustee Licensing Requirements

 What Constitutes Trustee Company Business

-The Act defines trustee company business as the provision of registration services to one or more offshore entities.
-A company provides registration services if it registers an offshore entity under any Cook Islands law, provides a person or service that Cook Islands law requires to be provided by a licensed trustee company, or provides trustee or fiduciary services.
+The Trustee Companies Act defines trustee company business as providing registration services to one or more offshore entities.
+A company provides registration services if it registers an offshore entity under any Cook Islands law, provides a person or service that Cook Islands law requires a licensed trustee company to provide, or provides trustee or fiduciary services.

 Offshore entities covered by this definition include any trust, company, LLC, foundation, or partnership established under the International Companies Act 1981–82, International Trusts Act 1984, International Partnership Act 1984, Limited Liability Companies Act 2008, or Foundations Act 2012.
 Entities licensed under the Insurance Act 2008, Banking Act 2011, or Captive Insurance Act 2013 are also included.

 The definition is broad.
 It captures not only companies acting as trustee of international trusts but also companies that register LLCs, foundations, or international companies on behalf of others.
-This means the same licensing framework governs the full range of Cook Islands offshore entity administration.
+The same licensing rules govern the full range of Cook Islands offshore entity administration.

-A company seeking a trustee license must satisfy several requirements before the FSC will grant authorization.
+Cook Islands trustee license applicants must satisfy several conditions before the FSC will grant authorization.

 Incorporation.
 The applicant must be incorporated under the Cook Islands Companies Act 1970–71 or registered as a foreign company under that Act.
 Foreign ownership is permitted but requires registration with and approval from the Cook Islands Business Trade and Investment Board under the Development Investment Act 1995–96.